Dave-ee/Shark/DRAFT 2/README.md

-DRAFT 2 now has a bit more stuff.
+DRAFT 2

-- Supports Sharkles
-- Supports 'local' and 'localhost' name resolving to the local computer ID (self)
+Can execute Sharkles, resolving them and executing the code it resolved to.
-- Supports Error Codes
+  - Includes:
+    - Local DNS
+    - Line-by-line execution